 In 2006, we sold certain cable television systems serving a total of approximately 356,000 analog video customers in 1) West Virginia and Virginia to Cebridge Connections, Inc. (the "Cebridge Transaction"); 2) Illinois and Kentucky to Telecommunications Management, LLC, doing business as New Wave Communications (the "New Wave Transaction") and 3) Nevada, Colorado, New Mexico and Utah to Orange Broadband Holding Company, LLC (the "Orange Transaction") for a total sales price of approximately \$971 million.
 These cable systems met the criteria for assets held for sale.
 As such, the assets were written down to fair value less estimated costs to sell resulting in asset impairment charges during the nine months ended September 30, 2006 of approximately \$99 million related to the New Wave Transaction and the Orange Transaction.
 Also, in the third quarter of 2006, we recorded asset impairment charges of \$60 million related to other cable systems meeting the criteria of assets held for sale.
-In the third quarter of 2006 we have also determined that the West Virginia and Virginia cable systems comprise operations and cash flows that for financial reporting purposes meet the criteria for discontinued operations.
-Accordingly, the results of operations for the West Virginia and Virginia cable systems, including a gain of approximately \$200 million on the transaction, have been presented as discontinued operations, net of tax for the three and nine months ended September 30, 2006 and all prior periods presented herein have been reclassified to conform to the current presentation.
+In the third quarter of 2006 we have also determined that the West Virginia and Virginia cable systems, including a gain of approximately \$200 million on the transaction, have been presented as discontinued operations, net of tax for the three and nine months ended September 30, 2006 and all prior periods presented herein have been reclassified to conform to the current presentation.